Saint Barnabas Formation Ministries

-St. Barnabas Parish holds baptisms as requested for infants and young children through age 6.
-Families may choose at which of the weekend liturgies they would like to celebrate.
+St. Barnabas Parish holds baptisms for infants and young children through age 6 quarterly (January, April, July, and October); families may choose at which of the weekend liturgies they would like to celebrate (Saturday evening at 4:30 P.M., Sunday morning at either 8:30 or 11 A.M.).
 Mentor couples assist parents and godparents in their preparation for the baptism through 2 meetings.
 Training and materials are provided.
-In order to schedule a baptism, call the office at least 6 weeks prior to desired date.
+If you would like to schedule a baptism, call Therese at least 6 weeks prior to your chosen date.

 John Paul II Academy